 While most outdoorsy people can enjoy a day just cruising and paddling, others want to wet a line for some of the lunkers that live in the ample habitat of Knoxville’s rivers and reservoirs.
 Kayak angling is extremely popular in Knoxville due to the access and quality of fish, so you’ll have no trouble spotting a local or finding someone to chat with at the launch.
 If you prefer a fly rod, you won’t have to go far to find trout in the upper sections of the Holston River, which is a short drive if staying in Knoxville.
 Just stop at 3 Rivers Angler just west of downtown for supplies and advice on where to put in and start fishing.

-For fly rodders and conventional anglers alike, a good bet is to target the smallmouth bass that live in the Holston and French Broad and can be accessed from Holston River Park or Ijams Nature Center.
+For fly rodders and conventional anglers alike, a good bet is to target the smallmouth bass that lives in the Holston and French Broad and can be accessed from Holston River Park or Ijams Nature Center.
 Even in the downtown area and the coves downriver, impressive populations of largemouth, panfish, and sizable catfish give one plenty of opportunities for a big catch.

 While Knoxvillians enjoy paddling, they also really love their pleasure boats.
 With three boat manufacturers building some great vessels in town, there’s quite the culture of folks cruising the Fort Loudoun Reservoir and enjoying Calhoun’s or Sweet P’s BBQ at the mouth of the Little River after docking their craft.
 Of course, we can’t talk about Knoxville without talking about Big Orange football.
 Neyland Stadium overlooks the Tennessee River, so scores of boats congregate in an armada of alma mater spirit next to the stadium to eat, drink, and cheer as the Volunteer Navy.